 - Stream The Song(s) From A Playlist

-Try streaming the songs/albums using a playlist–that way you won’t have to put a song on repeat (which doesn’t count towards streams).
-Make a playlist and add the songs multiple times, and make sure you add a few other songs from the same/different artist.
+Try streaming the songs/albums using a playlist–make a playlist and add the songs multiple times, and make sure you add a few other songs from the same/different artist.
 Use playlists that the streaming services have made such as the ‘A-List Pop’ on Apple Music or ‘Today’s Top Hits’ on Spotify to stream the songs as well.

 - Don’t Put The Volume On Mute